samuelorion/imageJ_axon_tracing_workshop/README.md

 # How to trace axons using imageJ, automatically (nearly)

 [![hackmd-github-sync-badge](https://hackmd.io/1hzLYJ3HSny6CH9mzOxWVg/badge)](https://hackmd.io/1hzLYJ3HSny6CH9mzOxWVg)

+---

+If you are reading this on github, I recommend you open it [here](https://hackmd.io/@samuelorion/H1ro8MoKw) on hackMD (the markdown does not render in the same way).

+---

 > [name=Samuel Burke 2020-11-12 ]
 ## Table of Contents